-- Less than one percent. - Shares of Common Stock that are not outstanding but that may be acquired by a person upon exercise of options or warrants within 60 days after the date of this Prospectus are deemed outstanding for the purpose of computing the number of shares and the percentage of outstanding shares beneficially owned by such person; however, such shares are not deemed outstanding for the purpose of computing the percentage of outstanding shares beneficially owned by any other person. - (1) These shares are beneficially owned by Alliance Capital Management L.P. ("Alliance Capital").
-Prior to the Offering, Alliance Capital is deemed to beneficially own an aggregate of 2,822,022 shares of Common Stock, which includes 811,111 shares of Common Stock issuable upon exercise of outstanding warrants.
-After the Offering, Alliance Capital is deemed to beneficially own an aggregate of 737,300 shares of Common Stock, the sale of which is not being registered in the Offering. - (2) Includes 740,311 shares of Common Stock issuable upon exercise of outstanding warrants, of which 191,000 were previously registered as owned by Whelk & Co., an affiliate of Alliance Capital. - (3) Berkeley Investments Capital Corporation may be deemed to be the beneficial owner of the shares of Common Stock owned by Berkeley Technology Investments Limited and of the 246,565 shares of Common Stock owned by London Pacific Life & Annuity Company, all of which are affiliated entities. - (4) Includes 85,000 shares of Common Stock issuable upon exercise of outstanding warrants. - All such shares of Common Stock are issuable upon exercise of outstanding (5) warrants. - (6) Includes 111,111 shares of Common Stock issuable upon exercise of outstanding warrants. - (7) Includes 14,000 shares of Common Stock issuable upon exercise of outstanding warrants. - (8) Includes 16,000 shares of Common Stock issuable upon exercise of outstanding warrants, of which Mr. Bryan beneficially owns 4,000 shares within the meaning of Rule 13d-3 under the Exchange Act. - (9) Mr. Burdick has been a director of the Company since October 1997 and is a partner with the law firm of Akin, Gump, Strauss, Hauer & Feld, L.L.P.
+Less than one percent.

+- Shares of Common Stock that are not outstanding but that may be acquired (1) by a person upon exercise of options or warrants within 60 days after the date of this Prospectus are deemed outstanding for the purpose of computing the number of shares and the percentage of outstanding shares beneficially owned by such person; however, such shares are not deemed outstanding for the purpose of computing the percentage of outstanding shares beneficially owned by any other person.
+Includes 14,568 shares of Common Stock issuable upon exercise of - (2) outstanding warrants. - (3) Includes 1,548 shares of Common Stock issuable upon exercise of outstanding warrants. - Includes 120,877 shares of Common Stock issuable upon exercise of (4) outstanding warrants. - (5) Includes 621 shares of Common Stock issuable upon exercise of outstanding warrants. - (6) Includes 45,000 shares of Common Stock issuable upon exercise of outstanding warrants and 700 shares of Common Stock issuable upon exercise of outstanding options granted to Mr. Patrick Carney, Mrs. Carney's spouse. - Includes 14,850 shares of Common Stock issuable upon exercise of (7) outstanding warrants.